 Kew Gardens (Royal Botanic Gardens), Kew, Richmond, TW9 | Same location as Kew Palace

-From cheap budget accommodation to luxury 5 star suites see our discounts for Kew Palace hotels, including Thistle Hyde Park Hotel London from 47% off.
+From cheap budget accommodation to luxury 5 star hotels see our special offers for Kew Palace hotels, including Holiday Inn Express London Ealing from 72% off.